 Both formulas produce the same result.
 This can be understood with the help of the following calculation.

-With the return on sales, you determine your company’s share of the profit made from the net sales.
+With the return on sales, you determine your company’s share of the return on sales from the net sales.

 Formula for calculating asset turnover